AD405X no-OS Driver

 Overview

-The AD4052 is a low power, compact 16-bit successive approximation register (SAR) analog-to-digital converter (ADC) designed for battery powered precision measurement and monitoring applications.
-The AD4052 feature set supports event-driven programming for dynamic tradeoff between system power and precision.
+The AD4052/AD4062 are low power, compact 16-bit successive approximation register (SAR) analog-to-digital converters (ADC) designed for battery powered precision measurement and monitoring applications.
+The AD4052/AD4062 feature set supports event-driven programming for dynamic tradeoff between system power and precision.
 Using a patented, power efficient window comparator, the AD4052 autonomously monitors signals while the host sleeps.
 The programmable averaging filter enables on-demand high resolution measurements for optimizing precision for the power consumed.

 The AD4052 includes AFE control signals to minimize the complexity of host timers.
 The control signals automate the power cycling of the AFE relative to ADC sampling to reduce system power while minimizing settling error artifacts.
 The Easy Drive analog inputs enables compact and low power signal conditioning circuitry by reducing the dependence on high-speed ADC driver amplifiers.
 The small 3.4 pF sampling capacitors result in low dynamic and average input current, broadening compatibility with low power amplifiers or direct sensor interfacing.
 The AD4052 wide common mode input range supports both differential and single-ended input signals.

-The AD4052 features a 4-wire SPI with a dedicated CNV input.
+The AD4052 family features a 4-wire SPI with a dedicated CNV input.
+The AD4062 family features a I3C, allowing multiple devices on the same bus.
 Cyclic redundancy check (CRC) is available on all interface read and write operations and internal memory to ensure reliable device configuration and operation.

 AD405X Device Configuration